 Internment Camp : Operated by the DOJ for people who were interned, not relocated.

 Assembly Center : Makeshift camps, sometimes with poor conditions operated by the Army to house the relocatees the first few months while the relocation camps were finished.

 War Relocation Authority custody (relocation camps) :

 (Note this does not include many internees, individually suspected enemy aliens, who weren't handled by the WRA but were kept in higher security camps by a different authority, the Department of Justice).

 Ethnic Japanese in Hawaii : 158,000

 Ethnic Japanese in the Continental United States : 126,947

 American residents of German birth : 1,237,000

 Voluntary residents of the camps : 219

-(Note, from mid-war, [March 1943] all residents were free to leave, though many stalled).
+(Note, later in the war, [March 1943] all residents were free to leave, though many stalled).